sabeehsyed93/prorad-clean/SYSTEM_DOCUMENTATION.md

 2. **Database**:
    - PostgreSQL database is provisioned by Railway
-   - Tables are created automatically on first run
+   - Tables are created by the `init_railway_db.py` script before application startup
+   - Default templates and prompts are automatically initialized

 3. **Deployment Configuration**:
    - railway.toml contains deployment settings
    - Procfile specifies the command to start the application
+   - Both are configured to run the database initialization script before starting the application
+   - Healthcheck is configured to use the `/_health` endpoint with a 60-second timeout

 ### Netlify Deployment